Table of Contents

 Bonaire has a calming vibe, and a sort of charm that can only be found on a small island.
 It’s quaint, accessible, and easy.
 But there are plenty of fun things to do in Bonaire during a vacation, including beaches to explore, animals to see, and activities to keep the family busy.
 Downtown Kralendjik has two main streets of shopping, an ice cream shop, plus a handful of waterfront restaurants.

 Simply put, Curacao has a lot more going on.
-Curacao has a rocky shoreline.
-But its west coast is spotted with sheltered bays with secluded beaches that are good for swimming.
+Curacao has a rocky shoreline, but its west coast is spotted with sheltered bays with secluded beaches that are good for swimming.
 And when you really want a long stretch of sand, you have a deserted island just off the coast to visit.

 Curacao is also bigger than Aruba – but receives far fewer tourists.
 So generally you will feel as though you’ve gotten a little bit more off-the-beaten path if you choose Curacao rather than Aruba for one of the bigger Dutch islands.
 For more details, read our full post on Curacao and why it’s awesome.